If you don't plan on working out yet, skip ahead to Measuring your gains.

-If you're committing to spending 2.5 hours in the gym every week, be smart and use your time efficiently.
-Being efficient in the gym means lifting weights with the correct form for every single rep. Failing to do so can result in under-training intended muscles and/or not getting bigger after your workouts.
-Don't risk it.
-Form matters.
+If you're committing to spending 2.5 hours in the gym every week, be smart and use your time efficiently: use proper form for every single rep. Failing to do so can result in injury, under-training intended muscles, and/or not getting bigger after your workouts.

 The goal of weightlifting is not to move a weight from point A to point B. The goal is to maximally stress the muscle that is most responsible for moving a weight from point A to point B. The way you do that is by contracting that muscle throughout an exercise's motion to remind yourself that it should be doing most of the lifting.

 Don't let unintended muscles do so much of the lifting that your intended muscles don’t feel the majority of the load.
-That would defeat the purpose of the exercise.
+That might defeat the purpose of the exercise.
 (It should be obvious what the intended muscle is for each exercise.
-If not, ask a trainer.)
+If not, ask a professional trainer to guide you.)

 So, to recap, two pointers: (1) lift using an exercise's intended muscle and (2) lift fully.

-Now let’s cover the best practices for exercise form:
+Now let’s cover the best practices of form:

-If you're already using a safe exercise with the widest range of motion and most consistent tension, there's no need to ever switch off it.
+If you're already using a safe exercise with the widest range of motion and most consistent tension, I don't see a need to switch off it.
 There are a couple reasons why you could, though: